Dread2472/asl/README.md

 Here you will find all of my scripts I've made for Livesplit!

+Bioshock Infinite - Load Removal
 Metal Gear Rising: Revengeance - Load Removal
+Resident Evil 5 - Autosplitting (no autostart or end) and Load Removal
 Star Wars: Jedi Knight: Jedi Academy - Load Removal
-Resident Evil 5 - Autosplitting (no autostart or end) and Load Removal

 Also hosting scripts for other people: